lbq779660843/BiRefNet-Tensorrt/README.md

 > [!NOTE]
 > If you want to accelerate the inference, you could add **fp16** while quantifying the model.

-- **Usage 2**: Deserialize an engine.
+- **Step 2**: Deserialize an engine.
 Once you've built your engine, the next time you run it, simply use your engine file:
 ``` shell
 BiRefNet.exe <engine> <input image or video>
 ```